herrera-ignacio/algorithms/sorting/README.md

 __Insertion, merge, heap and quicksort__, are all comparison sorts: they __determine the sorted order of an input array by comparing elements__.

+### Worst-case time is Gamma(n lg n)

-We prove a lower bound of __Gamma(n lg n)__ on the worst-case running time of any comparison sort on n inputs, thus showing that heapsort and mergesort are asymptotically optimal comparison sorts.
+By using a __decision-tree model__, we prove a lower bound of __Gamma(n lg n)__ on the worst-case running time of any comparison sort on n inputs, thus showing that heapsort and mergesort are asymptotically optimal comparison sorts.

 ## Other type of sorts